enzoleo/aircraft/README.md

 ### Java

-The source files are only compiled on `Ubuntu 20.04` system.
+The source files can be compiled on `Ubuntu 20.04` system.
 For other operating systems, we do not have a check in detail but it should still work fine in a correct environment.

 ```shell
 sudo apt update